 During a press conference, Eric Adams said that low-skill workers don’t have the academic skills to sit in a corner office, leading to outrage.

-As a new wave of the pandemic hits America - cities and states are struggling to contain the spread of the virus and staring at shutting down businesses.
-New York City Mayor Eric Adams landed in soup after insulting 'low skill' workers while making an argument to keep businesses open during the pandemic.
+As a new wave of the pandemic hits America, cities and states are struggling to contain the spread of the virus and looking at shutting down businesses again.
+New York City Mayor Eric Adams landed in soup after insulting "low-skill" workers while making an argument to keep businesses open during the pandemic.
 “I don’t know if my businesses are sharing with their employees, you’re a part of the ecosystem of this city,” said Adams, reported God.DailyDot.
 “My low-skill workers — my cooks, my dishwashers, my messengers, my shoe shine people, those who work in Dunkin’ Donuts — they don’t have the academic skills to sit in a corner office.
 They need this."

 Reporter: Many workers don’t feel safe going back to work and employers want to delay back to office.— Achmat X (@AchmatX) January 4, 2022